Top 10 Yacht Charter Destinations in Europe for 2026

 Nature enthusiasts, this is your paradise!
 Over two-thirds of Mljet is a protected national park, making it one of the most preserved islands in the Adriatic Sea.

-The park, with its two saltwater lakes, is perfect for swimming, kayaking, and cycling.
+The park, with its two saltwater lakes, is well-suited for swimming, kayaking, and cycling.
 The larger lake houses a tiny islet with a 12th-century monastery.

 Legend says that Odysseus was held captive here by the nymph Calypso for seven years.
 Whether the myth is true or not, the cave’s beauty is undeniable.